-A topological surface state has been reported in LuPtBi and YPtBi [374].
+A topological surface state has been reported in LuPtBi and YPtBi [375].
 Angle-resolved photoemission spectroscopy (ARPES) measurements confirmed the formation of a topological phase with a clear Dirac point at the  position, which has been supported by ab initio calculations.
-Similar properties have been reported in ZrIrZ (Z = As, Sb or Bi) [375] [376].
-Experimental and theoretical calculation were carried out to investigate the structural and magnetotransport properties of LuNiBi single crystals [377].
+Similar properties have been reported in ZrIrZ (Z = As, Sb or Bi) [376],[377].
+Experimental study and theoretical calculation have been carried out to investigate the structural and magnetotransport properties of LuNiBi single crystals [378].
 Further investigation on a topological state in Heusler alloys may be required for the search for a robust topological insulator.

-[376] C. K. Barman and A. Alam, Phy.
-Rev. B 97, 075302 (2018).

-[377] J. Chen, H. Li, B. Ding, Z. Hou, E. Liu, X. Xi, H. Zhang, G. Wu and W. Wang, J. Alloy.
-Compd.
-784, 822-826 (2019).

 9.2.
 Spin gap-less semiconductors

 Some Heusler alloys have been studied due to the unique property such as spin-gapless semiconductor (SGS).
-This novel material was first proposal by Wang et al. [376].
+This novel material was first proposal by Wang et al. [379].
 There are four possible band structures with spin gapless features as shown in Fig. 13.
 These Heusler alloys have potential application in spintronic device because of their unique transport properties.
 For instance, almost no threshold energy is required to excite electrons from the valence to conduction band, the excited electrons have spin polarisation of 100%.
-Several SGS Heusler alloys such as Fe2CoSi [377], Mn2CoAl [378],[379],[380] CoFeCrGa [381] and Zr2MnGa [382] have been studied.
+Several SGS Heusler alloys such as Fe2CoSi [380], Mn2CoAl [381],[382],[383] CoFeCrGa [384] and Zr2MnGa [385] have been studied.